vwkd/code-system/src/languages/rust/memory.md

 - stored itself on stack
 - all data in memory is owned by single variable, not multiple
 - memory is dropped when variable goes out of scope, like usual for stack, deallocated on heap
+- scope is also called "lifetime"??
 - on assignment or function call copies variable
   - for primitive value (type that implement `Copy` trait) copies value, like pass by value
   - for heap-allocated value copies pointer, transfers ownership to new variable, old variable is invalidated, "moved", like pass by reference
+  ?? also moves structs even though on stack??
 - beware: variable is always copied, but underlying data only if not on heap!
 - can clone data instead using `.clone()` method
 - return value of function moves ownership to callsite